GenericMappingTools/gmt/doc_modern/rst/source/pstext.rst

 Use from external interface
 ---------------------------

-When **pstext** is called from external interfaces then we impose the following condition on the **-F** setting: We require that **+a** (read angle from input), if specified, must appear before either of **+f** (read font from input) and **+j** (read justification from input), if these are present.
+When **text** is called from external interfaces then we impose the following condition on the **-F** setting: We require that **+a** (read angle from input), if specified, must appear before either of **+f** (read font from input) and **+j** (read justification from input), if these are present.
 This is necessary because the